saltyorg/docs/docs/apps/plex-autoscan.md

 ## 5. Edit the control files in the Plex Autoscan config file.

-If you DID NOT use the [scripted rclone setup](../reference/rclone-manual.md); you can skip this step
+If you did step 4; you can skip this step.

    1. On the server's shell, run the following command: